nkcoder/nodejs-projects/message-board/README.md

 # Send unsubscription message
 {"action": "unsubscribe", "boardId": "test-board"}
 ```

+### Frequently Asked Questions

+#### Q: Why do we need separate connection/disconnection handlers?
+Can't users just subscribe/unsubscribe?

+**A**: Great question!
+From a **user perspective**, you're absolutely right - they only care about subscribing and unsubscribing from boards.
+However, we need separate connection handlers because:

+1. **AWS Requirement**: `$connect` and `$disconnect` are **required AWS API Gateway WebSocket routes**.
+AWS automatically triggers these when WebSocket connections are established/closed - they're not optional.

+2. **Infrastructure vs. Application**:
+   - **Connection management** = Infrastructure level (network connectivity)
+   - **Subscription management** = Application level (business logic)

+3. **Multi-subscription Support**: One WebSocket connection can subscribe to multiple boards.
+The connection is the "transport layer" while subscriptions are the "application layer".

+4. **Automatic Cleanup**: When a user closes their browser or loses network connection, AWS automatically triggers `$disconnect`, ensuring immediate database cleanup without waiting for broadcast failures.

+**Think of it like a phone system**:
+- **Connection** = Picking up the phone (dial tone)
+- **Subscription** = Dialing specific numbers (choosing what to listen to)

+You need both layers for a robust system, even though users only interact with the subscription layer.

+#### Q: Could we simplify this to only handle subscriptions?

+**A**: While tempting, this would create problems:

+- **AWS Compliance**: We'd still need empty `$connect`/`$disconnect` handlers to satisfy AWS requirements
+- **Resource Leaks**: No automatic cleanup of stale connections
+- **Monitoring Blind Spots**: No visibility into connection health vs. subscription health
+- **Debugging Difficulty**: Harder to distinguish network issues from application logic issues

+The current design follows AWS best practices and separates concerns cleanly between infrastructure and application layers.

 The subscription system provides a robust, scalable foundation for real-time messaging while maintaining the event-driven architecture principles of the overall Message Board application.